Snapstromegon/hoeser.dev/src/blog/2022-01-27-rki-dashboard.md

 <covid-stats></covid-stats>

-This is now implemented as a web component and in under 90KB I can now present to you a small widget showing some of the most important COVID data for germany in a really performant way.
+This is now implemented as a web component and in under 90KB.
+This small widget shows some of the most important COVID data for germany in a really performant way and is always uptodate.

-Oh did I mention that the 90KB includes the about 50KB of CSV and this whole blogpost including images?
-Take a look in the dev tools - the JS bundle for this page, that ships the web component and LIT is under 10KB.
+Oh did I mention that the 90KB includes the about 50KB of CSV...
+And this whole blogpost including images?
+Take a look in the dev tools - the JS bundle for this page, that ships the web component and the LIT dependency is under 10KB.

 I will probably expand this post in the future and show some details about the code, but until then you can take a look in my github in the source of this blog: [GitHub Link to TS source fot this blogpost](https://github.com/Snapstromegon/hoeser.dev/tree/master/assets/js/blog/2022-01-27-rki-dashboard)